Okeke leads No. 11 Auburn past No. 25 Washington 88-66

 The Tigers (2-0) raced to an 18-point halftime lead and pushed it to 30 in their first home win over a ranked nonconference team in nearly 48 years.

+"Historic night at Auburn Arena," Auburn coach Bruce Pearl said.
+"SEC vs. Pac-12.
+Washington's a really good team."

+Not nearly good enough this time against a team that coasted, even with two of its stars having off shooting nights.

-Jared Harper and Bryce Brown both scored 13 points for the Tigers.
+Jared Harper and Bryce Brown both scored 13 points for the Tigers despite going a combined 6 of 22 from the floor.
 Harper also had five assists.

 Jaylen Nowell had 16 points for Washington on 7-of-9 shooting.
 Nahziah Carter also scored 16 off the bench.